New York Sales Tax Calculator 2026

 Quick answers to the most common questions users ask.

-What is the sales tax rate in New York for 2026?
+What is the sales tax rate in New York in 2026?

 Official Sources & Citations